peterberkenbosch/spree_process_docs/pull_requests.md

 $ bundle exec rake
 ```

-3. Create new feature branch then make changes and add tests for your changes.
+3. Create a new [topic branch](#topic_branches) then make changes and add tests for your changes.
 Only
 refactoring and documentation changes require no new tests.
 If you are adding
 functionality or fixing a bug, we need tests!